-Nirotek America, which markets two-speaker 6.1-channel home-theater-in-a-box (HTiB) systems, is taking the next step with the launch of modestly priced one-speaker 5.1-channel systems.
+Torrance, Calif. - Nirotek America, which markets two two-speaker 6.1-channel home-theater-in-a-box (HTiB) systems, is going the next step with the launch of a pair of modestly priced one-speaker 5.1-channel systems.

 The only other one-speaker 5.1-channel system on the market is Pioneer's Digital Sound Projector, which is built around a 2-by-3-foot, 5-inch-deep panel with 254 tiny front-panel drivers at a suggested $40,000.

-The single-speaker systems are available through the company's Web site, www.niro1.com, and will be rolled out to audio retailers and e-tailers sometime in the future.
-The current two-speaker systems are available through A/V specialists, custom installers and the Web site.
+The single-speaker systems are available through the company's Web site, www.niro1.com and will be rolled out to audio retailers and e-tailers sometime in the future.
+The two-speaker systems are available through A/V specialists, custom installers, and the company's Web site.

 The $599 Niro 1.1 uses a 4.3-by-18.1-by-5.3-inch TV-top speaker cabinet incorporating three full-range 3-inch drivers complemented by an outboard 8-inch subwoofer.
 The DVD-receiver features digital amplifier delivering 3x30 watts to the TV-top speaker and 50 watts to the subwoofer.
 The receiver also incorporates the virtual-surround processor, Dolby Digital and DTS decoders, and progressive-scan DVD player with S-video and component output.

 The step-up $799 Niro 1.1 Pro packs five 3-inch drivers into a slightly larger speaker cabinet measuring 4.3-by-19-by-7.9 inches and boosts output to 5x30 watts for the front drivers.